snakajima/AJMax.js/README.md

     $('#message').html("<p>Hello, John Smith!</p>");

-Since this instruction is written in JSON (not in JavaScript), it allows the server to send it to the client and modify the DOM remotely (or even describes the behaviors remotely).
+Since this instruction is written in JSON (not in JavaScript), it allows the server to send it to the client and modify the DOM remotely.

-It is also possible to describe the UI behavior by binding DBIs to UI-event.
+It is also possible to describe the UI behaviors by binding DBIs to UI-event.
 For example,

     FB.api('/me/friends', function(result) {
       ctx.exec([